george-radu-cs/george-radu-cs/README.md

 🧑‍🎓 I'm a student at University of Bucharest

-💼 I’m currently working at MBN-Tech as a Software Developer
+💼 I’m currently working as a Software Developer

 👀 I’m interested in cryptography, security and automation